better/jsonschema2db/docs/index.rst

 JSON Schema ➣ Database
 ======================

-A simple utility to convert JSON Schemas into relational tables in Postgres.
+A simple utility to convert JSON Schemas into relational tables in Postgres/Redshift.

 Also see the `Github page <https://github.com/better/jsonschema2db>`_ for source code and discussion!